-Social media have never been as much as a big part of the recruiting process as of today.
+Social media have never been such a big part of the recruiting process as today.
 A 2015 study reported that 24% of potential candidates use social media to find their next career opportunity.
 In Canada, 86% of applicants use at least one social media.
 Because it has become so prominent, it is now one of the important tools for recruiting today.

 Benefits of using social media for a recruiter

 Now that baby boomers are starting to leave the employment market, employers have to find new ways to make their brand stand out to the next generations of employees.
 Social media are one of the best resources to successfully put your message out there and attract new talents.